 In Progress

 Circle C to Wildflower Center: The Parks and Recreation Department (PARD) is partnering with HCC to construct the trail that will connect existing nature trails on the west side of Mopac in the Circle C Metropolitan Park and the Violet Crown Trail connection and crossing on Slaughter Creek east of Mopac completed in 2019.
-Work began in October 2023 and is expected to be completed in summer of 2024.
+Work is expected to be completed in October 2024.

 Zilker Trailhead: Through a Parkland Improvement Agreement, HCC is leading the design, permitting, and construction of a new trailhead for the Violet Crown Trail in Zilker Park and Barton Creek Greenbelt.
 The project received its permit in January 2022.
+The project is currently out to bid.
 Construction is anticipated to begin late 2024 or early 2025.
 Funding is being provided through Hill Country Conservancy, Austin Parks Foundation, and City of Austin Parkland Dedication funds.

 Community engagement for the Zilker Trailhead began in the fall of 2017 and ended in November 2018.
 Please review the information below: